 1. Reporting of gross receipts:

-You are required to aggregate all the receipts from your freelancing work done for a financial year (for example FY 2018-19).
-You can aggregate the receipts through your bank statement used for the business or profession and your cash receipts if any.
+You are required to aggregate all the receipts from your freelancing work done for a financial year (for example FY 2019-20).
+You can aggregate the receipts through your bank statements used for the business or profession and your cash receipts if any.

 2. Claiming your expenses: